 Frenchies do not require much outdoor exercise and they love lying on sofas all day.
 But you should take your Furry companion for a nice walk at frequent intervals, in order to prevent them from getting obese.

-How to know if your little friend is overweight?
+How to know if a French Bulldog is overweight?

 If you notice that your doggo’s weight is somewhat more than the ideal weight of a Frenchie, it is not a thing to get worried about.